 Feeding preference studies has shown that oats is an exception and is not a preferred food source for grasshoppers.
 If choices are available, grasshoppers will ignore oats in favour of a more desirable food source.
 Peas are another example of a non-preferred crop.
 In both these cases even if grasshoppers do feed on the crop damage is more limited and their biotic or reproductive potential is reduced.
 Therefore, they can be used as a guard strip around more preferred crops.

 This strategy is a reverse of the trap strips previously considered.
 In this case the grasshoppers will tend to look for other food options rather than penetrate the guard strip into the main crop.

 Lentil are more susceptible to grasshopper feeding than most other crops.
 Casual observation of grasshoppers in lentil would suggest this is not a preferred crop as they do not appear to feed on the foliage and the dense vegetative growth creates an unfavourable habitat for the insect.

 Within the canopy a cool, moist micro-climate is created which can be detrimental to grasshoppers.
 However, grasshoppers prefer developing lentil pods above the canopy.
 They will even spread the flower parts to consume the early minute pods.
 This type of damage can result in delaying maturity as the plant tries to compensate by producing new pods.

 Yield losses can result if entire pods are consumed but even moderate feeding on the pods will break the integrity of the pod, resulting in premature shattering and subsequent yield loss.
 If the feeding on the pod is less severe but still results in holes in the pod it increases the risk of disease and staining of the seeds which will result in a grade loss.
 Because of these factors the economic threshold in lentil is considered to be only 2 grasshoppers per square metre.

-Once bolls have formed in flax, the economic threshold is two grasshoppers per square metre. grasshoppers will rip off the stem at the base of the boll resulting in a direct yield loss.
+Once bolls have formed in flax, the economic threshold is two grasshoppers per square metre.
+Grasshoppers will cut the stem at the base of the boll resulting in a direct yield loss.